Failure To Pay Final Check Wage

 Whether leaving your job was your choice or your employer’s, it can still be a very tough transition to make.
 Your life and the lives of anyone depending on you will have to go through a big change that could involve a long job search and a period where you struggle to make ends meet.
 During a time like that, the last thing you need is your ex-employer withholding money you were counting on to help you and your family get by.
 If your former employer failed to issue your final paycheck, our employment lawyers can help you determine the best option to pursue regarding your possible employment compensation claim.

 Employment lawyer William McBride knows what is like to go through hard times.
-That is why he founded McBride, Scicchitano & Leacox, P.A., so that he could fight against the unfair treatment of individuals and families.
+That is why he founded William McBride Law Group, so that he could fight against the unfair treatment of individuals and families.
 Attorney McBride and his legal team have the experience, expertise and determination to help their clients recover what is rightfully theirs.

 Does My Former Employer Have the Right to Withhold My Final Paycheck?